ashutoshram/TestServer/Test_Scripts_Linux/README.txt

 Flag -f True to enable live video preview (set to False/disabled by default) Flag -t filename.json to run the script with test cases outlined in a json file (res_switch.json by default, use that file format to create your own test cases)

-python3 ResolutionSwitch.py -f True -t res_switch.json
+python3 ResolutionSwitch.py -f True -t res_switch_p50.json -v "Jabra PanaCast 50"

 This will genereate folder resolutionswitch and save the corresponding log files to it.
 The script tests the framerate when switching between resolutions, taking measurements every 5 seconds.